Our Mission

 Attn Knitters and Crocheters.
 The current need for knockers is:

-Pairs of Light Neutrals (beiges) all sizes.
+Pairs of Swimmers Light and Dark Neutrals all sizes

 Our experience bringing Knitted Knockers to the women of Rwanda.
 This simple breast prosthetic solution continues to spread around the world.
 "JUST GO!
 When opportunity calls... you never know what doors will open."